 Rejection of Application

 The FBO can file an appeal before the Chairperson, Food Authority against any decision of rejection of the application.
 If FBO is still aggrieved about the decision of the Chairperson, Food Authority then they may file a review petition to be placed for consideration at the meeting of the Food Authority.
-The Food Authority may suspend or revoke any approval granted to any FBO with reasons recorded in writing.
+The Food Authority may suspend or revoke any approval granted to any FBO for reasons recorded in writing.

 Provision for Recall